FabriziOki/QComNetSim/README.md

 ## Acknowledgments

-This project is part of a two-semester capstone project at National Taiwan University of Science and Technology (NTUST), where I am an exchange student from UPTP, Paraguay.
+This project is part of a two-semester capstone project at National Taiwan University of Science and Technology (NTUST), where I am an exchange student from Taiwan-Paraguay Polytechnic University.

 Special thanks to the SeQUeNCe team for their foundational work in quantum network simulation, which serves as a key reference and validation benchmark for this project.